Ioannis Bourousis: Professional career

 Bourousis began his professional career in the year 2001, with AEK Athens of the Greek Basketball League.
 In 2006, he transferred to FC Barcelona of the Spanish ACB League.
 Later that same year, he joined the Greek EuroLeague club Olympiacos Piraeus.

 In 2009, he was offered a 3-year $12 million contract by the NBA club the San Antonio Spurs.
 However, he turned down San Antonio's offer, and instead signed a 3-year contract extension with Olympiacos worth €5.1 million euros net income.
 The contract contained a €1 million buyout amount, which could only be used to sign with an NBA team.
 After 5 years with Olympiacos, the club decided to terminate his contract.

-In the summer of 2011, just weeks before signing with Olimpia Milano, Bourousis was involved in a doping-related media controversy in Greece, after an unrelated football match-fixing probe of his (then future) father-in-law, Makis Psomiadis.
+In the summer of 2011, just weeks before signing with Olimpia Milano, Bourousis was involved in a doping-related media controversy in Greece, after an unrelated football match-fixing probe of his (then future) father-in-law, Chrarilaos Psomiadis.
 However, Bourousis was quickly cleared of any suspected wrongdoing, after he submitted to drug testing for FIBA protocols, which are overseen by the World Anti-Doping Agency, in order to be cleared to play with the Greek national team at the 2011 FIBA EuroBasket.

 On July 6, 2011, Bourousis agreed to a two-year contract with the Italian A League club Olimpia Milano.
 In July 2013, Bourousis signed a contract with the Spanish League club Real Madrid.
 With Real Madrid, Bourousis won the Spanish Supercup title in 2013, and the Spanish King's Cup title in 2014.
 In the summer of 2014, Real Madrid picked up their team option to keep him in the club for one more season.